 Atypical tuberculosis (TB) covers the same broad spectrum of symptoms and disability as TB.
-Many individuals are colonized, but not infected with atypical organistics, unually Mycobacterium avium and Mycobacterium intracellulare.
-The broad group of atypical My objecteria are considered noninfectious and do not pose the problem of contagion.
+Many individuals are colonized, but not infected with atypical organisms, usually Mycobacterium avium and Mycobacterium intracellulare.
+The broad group of atypical Mycobacteria are considered noninfectious and do not pose the problem of contagion.
 The major issue to be determined is the amount of disease the patient has and the extent of the symptoms.
 Many cases of Mycobacteria cause very few symptoms.
 The X-ray findings are often migratory and are associated with cough, mild hemoptysis, and sputum production.

-Atypical TB is not generally treated with medication, however, if the driver is using medication, you should assess for side effects that interfere with c iving ability.
+Atypical TB is not generally treated with medication; however, if the driver is using medication, you should assess for side effects that interfere with driving ability.

-The certification issues include the an ount of disease the driver has experienced and the severity of the symptoms.
-The potential risk is that is the disease is progressive, respiratory insufficiency may develop.
+The certification issues include the amount of disease the driver has experienced and the severity of the symptoms.
+The potential risk is that if the disease is progressive, respiratory insufficiency may develop.